Vinnaithaandi Varuvaayaa: Plot

 Karthik is a Mechanical Engineering graduate in Chennai with poor results who aspires to become a filmmaker instead of an engineer.
 His friend introduces him to Ganesh, a cinematographer.
 With Ganesh's help Karthik becomes an assistant to director.
 Karthik's family, who are Tamil Hindus, rent the bottom floor of Jessie's house.
 Jessie is from a conservative Malayali Nasrani Christian/Syrian Catholic family from Alappuzha, who lives upstairs.

 Karthik falls in love with Jessie the moment he sees her on the street in front of their house.
 He tries to interact with Jessie, who is afraid of speaking to men around her strict father, and ends up angering her.
 Unable to hide his feelings any longer, Karthik confesses his love for her but she does not accept.
 A few days later, Karthik learns from his sister that Jessie has gone to Kerala to visit her grandmother.
 He and Ganesh end up in Kerala to look for her.
 After several days, he finds her and apologises.
 She introduces him to her family in Kerala as her "classmate".
 Jessie denies she has any feelings for him but agrees to only be his friend.
 However, on the train journey back home, Karthik purposely sits closely next to her and kisses her a few times but she eventually gently slaps him to make him stop.
 Karthik is convinced that Jessie loves him and repeatedly expresses his love towards her while she continues rejecting him by stating that her parents would not allow them to be together.
 She says that both of them are from different religious and ethnic backgrounds, and she is also a year older than him.
 The two meet several times and Jessie begins to realize that she also likes Karthik, but wants to refrain from any problems because she knows her father wouldn't accept the union.
-Eventually, due to various misunderstandings between Jessie's brother and Karthik, her parents learn of their supposed affair.
+Eventually, due to various misunderstandings between Jessie's brother, Jerry (Ranjith Velayudhan) and Karthik, her parents learn of their supposed affair.
 They arrange for Jessie to be married to a different man and schedule her wedding.
 The wedding day arrives and midway through the ceremony, Jessie refuses to marry the groom, displeasing everyone in her family.
 Karthik, who had, without anyone's knowledge, come to Kerala to witness the wedding is ecstatic and secretly visits Jessie at her home.
 It is then that Jessie admits she has indeed fallen in love with him.
 Karthik and Jessie continue to see each other without the knowledge of their parents.